sgonzalez/scripts/README.md

 To use these scripts and configs, you just need to run ```LINKER.sh```.
 This script creates symbolic links to everything in their proper location (assuming the the repository is contained in ```~/Dropbox/```).

-Everything would work on Mac, Linux, and hopefully any *nix / POSIX-compliant system.
+Everything would work on OS X, Linux, and hopefully any *nix / POSIX-compliant system.
+A notable exception is ```power.sh```, it has been made exclusively for OS X.